jvaleroliet/datosgobes/README.md

 ## License

-pyopendataes is released under the MIT license.
+datosgobes is released under the MIT license.